CRO Strategy Beginner

 2. Add motivation — Give more reasons to say yes

 Both work.
 But friction removal has an advantage: once friction is removed, it’s gone permanently.
-Motivation additions (urgency, offers, bonuses) often require maintenance or have diminishing returns.
+Motivation additions (urgency, offers, bonuses) often require maintenance or have diminishing returns over repeated exposures.

-The CRO priority order is typically: remove critical friction first, then add motivation.
+The CRO priority order: remove critical technical friction first, then address psychological friction, then add motivation.

 Frequently Asked Questions